Skip to main content

 Human History

-The western shores of Lake Maracaibo and the adjacent Gulf of Venezuela coast have been inhabited since pre-Columbian times by the Añú (Paraujano) people, who built their distinctive pile-dwelling villages over the water in a tradition that gave Venezuela its name.
+The western shores of Lake Maracaibo and the adjacent Gulf of Venezuela coast have been inhabited since pre-Columbian times by the Añú (Paraujano) people, who built their distinctive pile-dwelling villages over the water in a tradition that gave Venezuela its name—meaning 'little Venice' in Spanish.
 The Añú developed sophisticated aquatic subsistence strategies exploiting the exceptional productivity of the Lake Maracaibo system.
 Colonial-era salt extraction from coastal lagoons was economically important in the region, and salt works operated near Los Olivitos for centuries.
 The twentieth-century petroleum boom transformed the Lake Maracaibo region into Venezuela's industrial heartland, dramatically increasing development pressures on coastal wetlands.
 The flamingo colonies at Los Olivitos were documented and described by early Venezuelan naturalists.

 Park History